 For the bars:

 • To make oat flour, just place old fashioned or quick oats in a blender and pulse until they resemble flour.
-Measure AFTER blending to make sure you have the right amount.
+Measure after blending to make sure you have the right amount.

-• Bake for 23-26 minutes or until set at the edges (it does look slightly wet in the center, but as long as it doesn't jiggle it's done.
-The bars will firm up as they cool; be careful to not over bake.)
+• Bake 23โ€“26 minutes or until set at the edges (it does look slightly wet in the center, but as long as it doesnโ€™t jiggle, itโ€™s done).
+The bars will firm up as they cool; be careful not to overbake.

 For the vanilla drizzle: